OPM/pyopmspe11/docs/text/configuration_file.rst

     parallel by adding **mpirun -np N flow ...** where N is the number of cpus.

 .. tip::
-    By executing flow --help you get an overview of the available flags in the flow simulator to improve/fix convergence and mass issues (i.e., by setting the flag --linear-solver=cprw to change the linear solver, by tightening the mb tolerances (--tolerance-mb), etc.).
+    By executing flow -h you get an overview of the available flags in the flow simulator to improve/fix convergence and mass issues (i.e., by setting the flag \-\-linear-solver=cprw to change the linear solver, by tightening the cnv tolerances (\-\-tolerance-cnv), etc.).

 ****************************
 Reservoir-related parameters